njoubert/csp.js/README.md

 Then there are subclasses of these:

 - *Integer problems*, discrete infinite problems on the integers
+- *Binary constraint problems*, where all the constraints are between two variables
 - *Linear problems*, where all the constraints are linear
 - *Integer Linear problems*, where all the constraints are linear and the values integers.
 This is the hardest kind of constraint problem.
+- And many more...

+### Examples of real-world CSPs

+There are tons and tons of problems that can reduce to constraint satisfaction problems, and it is a rich field of study.
+But, here's some that everyone knows about:

+- Sudoku
+- Coloring maps
+- Scheduling blocks of time

 ## Credits